azhirnov/FrameGraph/docs/Overview.md

 ```

 ## Shader compilation
-The FrameGraph core doesn't support shader compilation, but you can use [PipelineCompiler](../extensions/pipeline_compiler) extension.
+The FrameGraph doesn't support shader compilation, but you can use [PipelineCompiler](../extensions/pipeline_compiler) extension.

 Add shader compiler to the framegraph:
 ```cpp